 This blog was co-authored by Sarah Harvey and Amelia Jones.

-Sarah is an associate patent attorney working as part of our life sciences team.
+Sarah is an associate patent attorney working as a part of our life sciences team.
 She has a degree in Biological Sciences from Oxford University.
 She completed her PhD at Warwick University in plant pathology looking at how pathogen effectors manipulate the plant immune response.
 Sarah then worked as a post-doc in the Centre for Novel Agricultural Products at York University on plant responses to biotic stress.